-- We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit; - ii) Proper books of account have been kept by the Company, in so far as it appears from our examination of those books; and - iii) The Company's statement of financial position and statement of profit or loss are in agreement with the books of account.
+- We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit; - Proper books of accounts have been kept by the Company, in so far as it appears from our examination of those books; and - iii) The Company's statement of financial position and statement of profit or loss are in agreement with the books of account.

-Benson O. Adejayan, FCA FRC/2013/ICAN/02226 For: PKF Professional Services Chartered Accountants Lagos, Nigeria
+Benson O. Adejayan, FCA FRC/2013/JCAN/02226 For: PKF Professional Services FRC/2023/COY/141906 Chartered Accountants Lagos, Nigeria